 We use the Dorset Information Sharing Charter to make sure that if we share personal information we do so in a lawful, secure and confidential way.
 The Charter enables us to meet our statutory obligations and share information safely with partner organisations.
 This helps organisations to run services in a more joined-up way, leading to a smoother experience and better outcomes for residents.

-We work with two companies to help manage our client data: first, a company called Adido who help manage our website and database; and second, QuoStar who look after the server our database is backed up on.
-Both have the same high standards for data protection as we do.
+The Public Health Dorset team, which runs LiveWell Dorset, is hosted by Dorset Council.
+The Dorset Council ICT Operations Team look after the server our database is backed up on.
+We also work with a company called Adido, who help manage our website and database.
+We all hold the same high standards for data protection.
 Only people who are involved in managing our data can access it and only have access to as much information as they need to do their jobs.

 We only share information about individuals when direct consent has been given to do this (or when there is a clear legal basis for that information to be shared see ‘Legal Basis’ below).
 This could include sharing some details with another service we connect our clients with.
 We don’t currently share any personal data with clients’ GPs.
 If that changes, we’ll ask for permission to share information as relevant.